gilde-der-nacht/website/ssg/websites/rollenspieltage.ch/content/en.md

 # Welcome

-On **27 and 28 August 2022,** there will be a variety of role-playing rounds - for all those who would like to get a taste of the world of role-playing games, but also for experienced players who would like to try out something new.
+On **26 and 27 August 2023,** there will be a variety of role-playing rounds - for all those who would like to get a taste of the world of role-playing games, but also for experienced players who would like to try out something new.

-{% Box type="danger", link="https://anmeldung.rollenspieltage.ch/", linkLabel="To the registration" %}
-**REGISTER NOW!**
-{% endBox %}

 ## Program